walter-a-jablonowski/damn-small-engine/README.md

   * just use PHP's syntax that you know well, you can easily compose your view
 * ... and **all PHP language features** are available

-**Can't get any updates?** ... for your prefered templating system anymore?
-Does it have massive codes, maintainance impossibile?
+**Can't get any updates?** ... for your preferred templating system anymore?
+Does it have massive codes, maintenance impossible?
 No problem with Damn Small Engine.
 This thing is so small, you can easily understand the code and maintain or extend it yourself.

 ## Normal sample